aardvark/note-navigator/README.md

 # Notenav

-A Clojure library designed to work with notes on guitar.
+A Clojure library designed to help with learning guitar and music theory.

 ## Usage